hot plugging

 How does hot plugging work?

-Any device that can be connected to a running computer and begin operating immediately is a device that can be hot plugged.
+Any device that a user can connect to a running computer and begin operating immediately can be hot plugged.

-Many modern server and mainframe components can be hot plugged as well, such as peripheral component interconnect express (PCIe) and SATA drives.
+Many modern server and mainframe components can be hot plugged as well, such as Peripheral Component Interconnect Express, or PCIe, and SATA drives.

 Hot plugging vs. hot swapping

 Hot plugging and hot swapping are often treated as interchangeable terms, but there is a difference.
 Hot plugging is the attachment of a system component while the system is running.
-Hot swapping is the replacement of a component while the computer is running.
-They are often mistakenly used for each other because they both refer to the addition or subtraction of removable media from uninterrupted systems -- in other words, adding or removing components to a computer without impacting its operation.
+Hot swapping is the replacement of a component while the system is running.
+They are often mistakenly used for each other because they both refer to the addition or subtraction of removable media from uninterrupted systems -- in other words, adding or removing components without affecting the computer's operation.

-Hot swapping may also refer to the practice of altering a program's running code without stopping the execution of the program.
-One example of this -- hot plugging in software -- is VMware's vSphere hot plug function, where the user can add memory or CPU (central processing unit) to their virtual machine (VM) by enabling the feature.
-CPU and memory are traditionally only cold-pluggable/swappable, but virtualization makes it possible through software.
+Hot swapping can also refer to the practice of altering a program's running code without stopping the execution of the program.
+One example of this -- hot plugging in software -- is VMware's vSphere hot plug function, where the user can add memory or compute power to their virtual machine by enabling the feature.
+Processors and memory are traditionally only cold-pluggable/swappable, but virtualization makes it possible through software.

 Potential hot plugging issues